Quiq/ui-extensions/README.md

 ### `updateContactDisplayName(contact)`

-Updates the name shown in the app for the contact of the conversation
+Updates the name shown in the app for the contact of the conversation.
+This is only for SMS conversations and the name will be saved on the server in the conversation object.

 Arguments:
 - `contact` (Object: {firstName:string, lastName:string}) - An object containing the firstName and lastName of the contact